 Although you may not be able to go to the gym right now, there are plenty of at home exercises available online to do in your apartment, from vigorous cardio to light stretching.

 If you’re not into working out, consider going out for a walk around your neighbourhood.
-As the weather warms ups, getting some vitamin D is key.
+As the weather cools down for winter, getting some vitamin D is key.
 Take some time for yourself and enjoy nature around you (at a distance from others, of course).

 Speaking of Vitamin D

 Try to spend some time in the sun.
 You’d be surprised at the positive effects vitamin D has on your mood.
 Take a look at this article, which outlines how vitamin D works and how it can be beneficial to you, especially if you’re feeling blue.

 Be sure to always take precautions in the sun by protecting your eyes with your favourite pair of sunnies and your skin with SPF 30 or higher (yes, even when it's cold out!).